Chiaretto di Bardolino – Anteprima 2021

 Poggio Delle Grazie, 2020

-An organic example, being 80% Corvina and 20% Rondinella, given eight hours of skin contact, made and matured in stainless steel.
+This organic example is 80% Corvina and 20% Rondinella, made and matured in stainless steel after eight hours of skin contact.
 Extremely pale and lighter-bodied.
 Aromas of red fruits with an intriguing eucalyptus note.
 The palate has mandarin and redcurrant with a slightly salty edge.
 Vini Veniti, £9.50

 Albino Piona, 2020

 80% Corvina, 20% Rondinella.
 Light pink.
 Bone dry, the acidity has a little more aggression on the palate, which makes this example particularly suitable for food.
 Citrus aromatics, raspberry flavours and that fresh saline finish.
 Divine Importers £contact

-The 2020 wines shown from Il Pignetto, Costadoro, Le Fraghe, and Marchesini Marcello and Zeni were also highlights.
+The 2020 wines from Il Pignetto, Costadoro, Le Fraghe, Marchesini Marcello and Zeni were also highlights.
 Those wines are unfortunately not currently available in the UK.

 These top picks are provisional.
 The wines will continue to improve over the next few months and might score differently then.
 Also, some Chiaretto di Bardolino producers were not present in the line-up, presumably as their wines were not yet ready.
-Inevitably, the anteprima came too early for a couple of examples – those containing bubbles may bring a welcome spritz, but lingering fermentation aromas are unattractive.
+Inevitably, the anteprima came too early for some examples – those containing bubbles may bring a welcome spritz, but lingering fermentation aromas are unattractive.
 And while grapefruit is a recognisable citrus component of this wine style, it felt too dominant in some examples.
 Maybe that is down to the chosen cultured yeast employed or just extreme youth, and perhaps this trait will become less noticeable when the bottles reach the marketplace.

 A few examples were more strongly coloured and softer styled, and looking back; this correlated with the inclusion of Merlot.
 While those wines are valid expressions, I’ve discovered a personal preference for those made with Corvina, Rondinella and Molinara.
 Your mileage may vary.